Randrita/IOPONICS/README.md

 > Hydroponics means the cultivation of plants in nutrient-enriched water, with or without the mechanical support of an inert medium such as sand, gravel, or perlite.

 In the upcoming days** by 2050**, we have to increase the food production by **70% **in order to meet the global need for food.
 And currently hydroponics is also in use but for the long run it needs more technological inputs to make it even better.
-That is the reason why we are working on** IOPONICS** which is the combination of hydroponics with IOT and AI.
+That is the reason why we are working on ** IOPONICS** which is the combination of hydroponics with **IOT and AI**.
 We basically want to bring down the tedious job that is related to hydroponics using** IOT and AI **so that we can guide the end user smartly about the condition of the crop using **deep learning**.

 ### Technology Stack